MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 By default, per-user data is enabled for usage metrics, and content consumer account information is included in the metrics report.
 If admins don’t want to expose this information for some or all users, they can disable the feature for specified security groups or for an entire organization.
 Account information then shows in the report as *Unnamed*.

 When disabling usage metrics for their entire organization, admins can use the **delete all existing usage metrics content** option to delete all existing reports and dashboard tiles that were built using the usage metrics reports.
-This option removes all access to usage metrics data for all users in the organization who may already be using it.
+This option removes access to usage metrics data for users in the organization who may already be using it.
 Deleting existing usage metrics content is irreversible.

 See [Control usage metrics](../admin/service-admin-portal.md#control-usage-metrics) in the Admin portal article for details on these settings.

 ## Usage metrics in national clouds

 Power BI is available in separate national clouds.
 These clouds offer the same levels of security, privacy, compliance, and transparency as the global version of Power BI, combined with a unique model for local regulations on service delivery, data residency, access, and control.
-Due to this unique model for local regulations, usage metrics aren't available in national clouds.
+Because of this unique model for local regulations, usage metrics aren't available in national clouds.
 For more information, see [national clouds](https://powerbi.microsoft.com/clouds/).

 ## Considerations and limitations